 3. Share your story, front & center

 Websites, by their very nature, are empty and unfeeling.
 But the people who run those websites all have stories.
 When you put those stories front and center, you give people the opportunity to see the person behind the website.
-It creates a connection with your audience and, if you they can relate to your values or story, you'll stay in their mind.
-Feeling connected in particularly important to the current generation of first time buyers, who crave meaningful connection with the brands they promote.
+It creates a connection with your audience and, if they can relate to your values or story, you'll stay in their mind.
+Feeling connected is particularly important to the current generation of first-time buyers, who crave meaningful connection with the brands they promote.

-Here's a couple examples of these stories in action:
+Here's an example of one of these stories in action:

 2. Find a niche your community wants